holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 # Chapter 7 - Timeline

-To view the TIMELINE, your farm must be in Advanced mode and enable Multi-Year Mode in the Component Selection Screen
+To view the Timeline, your farm must be in Advanced mode and enable Multi-Year Mode in the Component Selection Screen
 - [Learn how to switch between Basic and Advanced modes](#how-do-i-enable-advanced-mode).
 - [Learn how to enable Multi Year Mode](#how-do-i-enable-multi-year-mode)

 The timeline screen allows you to see your farm over a period from 1985 to present day.

-## Setup a Production System:
+The timeline screen is used for the following components:

+- Farm crop system timeline
+- Shelterbelt timeline

+## Farm crop system timeline:

+The farm crop system timeline is displayed when the farm is set to 'Multi-Year Mode'.
+The crop system timeline shows an overview of the crop(s) grown on the farm and allows the user to add historical and future projections to a particular field and its crop systems.

 -	To **add a historical or projected production system** click on the field in the list of production systems under “**Step 1**” or by selecting the system in the timeline region.
 -	Once clicked the system is now active, click either “**Add Historical Production System**” or “**Add Projected Production System**”.